thisisbullish/ddp/README.md

 # DDP: Decentralisation Design Principles | v0.0.2

-The Decentralisation Design Principles (DDP) provide a guide to help you design interfaces that serve the end-user of a blockchain-related application better.
-Each principle can be importantlyu categorised under `[Reading Data]`: accessing and retrieving information from a storage or memory without modifying it, or `[Writing Data]`: modifying or adding information to storage or memory.
-Each principle can also be sb-categoried under the following sub-catgories:
+The Decentralisation Design Principles (DDP) provide a guide to help you design blockchain-based applications and their interfaces to better serve their end-users.
+Each principle is importantly categorised under `[Reading Data]` (accessing and retrieving data from a storage without modifying it), or `[Writing Data]` (modifying data to storage).

+Subcategories:
-`[UI]`: Refers to the design and presentation of the user interface in blockchain-related applications.
+`[UI]`: to the user interface presentation layer of the application.

 `[Permanence]`: Relates to the irreversible nature of blockchain transactions and emphasises the importance of preventing mistakes that could have long-lasting effects.